ianchesal/xenforo-conversion/README.md

 ## Configuration

+You should be using [RVM](https://rvm.io) to load the correct Ruby for this project.
+This has not been tested with system Ruby on any Linux system, only with the Ruby version listed in the `.ruby-version` file for this project.

 You need to add your own `.config/database.yml` file in order to use the utilities in this repository.
 I should look like this:

     ---